Longmeix/GraphUIL/README.md

               `embeds.pkl`: textual input features of two networks.
     - label/: anchor files, train_test_0.x.pkl split the training anchors at ratios range from 0.1 to 0.9.

-    The dataset dataDouban-Weibo is provided by the PHD strudent Siyuan Chen.
+    The dataset Douban-Weibo is provided by the PHD student Siyuan Chen.
 If you use the data, please cite the following paper.
 More details refer to [INFUNE](https://github.com/hilbert9221/INFUNE).

      ```
     @inproceedings{chen2020infune,